mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 #           'b': 3})]
 ```

 `rdd.map(Counter)` gives us a new RDD with the letter frequencies for each paragraph, but we actually want the letter frequencies of the entire book.
-Fortunately, we can do this by simply adding the `Counter` objects together. ("Fortunately" because this is painfully hard with normal Python dictionaries!)
+Fortunately, we can do this by simply adding the `Counter` objects together.

-We therefore simply tell Spark to add all the RDD elements together.
-We perform this [reduction](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) from a multi-element object to a single output with the `.reduce` method, and we pass in an anonymous addition function to specify how to collapse the RDD.<sup>[[3]](#3-counting-letter-frequencies-in-a-novel)</sup> The result is a `Counter` object; we finish our analysis by using the `.most_common` method to print out the ten most common characters.
+We perform this [reduction](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) from a multi-element RDD to a single output with the `.reduce` method, passing in an anonymous addition function to specify how to collapse the RDD.<sup>[[4]](#4-counting-letter-frequencies-in-a-novel)</sup> The result is a `Counter` object.
+We then finish our analysis by using its `.most_common` method to print out the ten most common characters.

 {% include header-python.html %}
 ```python